FelipeDeveloper1/Fleen66/README.md

-Hello, my name is Felipe de Oliveira ✌️ i'm a front-end dev, building Websites with JS, HTML and CSS.
+Hello, my name is Felipe de Oliveira ✌️ i'm a front-end dev, building Websites with JavaS, HTML and CSS.
 <br>
 Everyday learning something new to upgrade my skills.
 <br>